woodrush/lisp-in-life/README.md

 ## How is it Done?
 ![The build flow of Lisp in Life.](./img/build-flow.png)

 The [Lisp interpreter](./src/lisp.c), written in C, is compiled to an assembly language for a CPU architecture implemented in the Game of Life, which is a modification of the computer used in the [Quest For Tetris](https://codegolf.stackexchange.com/questions/11880/build-a-working-game-of-tetris-in-conways-game-of-life/142673#142673) (QFT) project.
+The architecture is based on [Tetris8.mc](https://github.com/QuestForTetris/QFT/blob/master/Tetris8.mc) in the [original QFT repository](https://github.com/QuestForTetris/QFT).
 The compilation is done using an extended version of [ELVM](https://github.com/shinh/elvm) (the Esoteric Language Virtual Machine).
 The Game of  Life backend for ELVM was implemented by myself.

-Generating a short enough Lisp interpreter assembly code and a Game of Life pattern that runs in a reasonable amount of time required a lot of effort.
+Generating a short enough Lisp interpreter assembly code, a Game of Life architecture, and a working pattern that runs in a reasonable amount of time required a lot of effort.
 This required optimizations and improvements in every layer of the project, including the C compiler layer, the CPU architecture layer, including:

 - The C Compiler layer - adding the [computed goto](https://en.wikipedia.org/wiki/Goto#Computed_GOTO_and_Assigned_GOTO) feature to the C compiler, preserving variable symbols to be used after compilation, etc.
 - The C layer (the [Lisp interpreter](./src/lisp.c)) - using a string hashtable and binary search for Lisp symbol lookup, minimization of stack region usage with union memory structures, careful memory region map design, etc.
 - The QFTASM layer - writing a [compiler optimizer](./src/qftasmopt.py) to optimize the length of the assembly code
-- The VarLife layer - creating a lookup table architecture for faster ROM access, expanding the size and length of the RAM module, adding new opcodes, etc.
+- The VarLife layer (the CPU architecture) - creating a lookup table architecture for faster ROM access, expanding the size and length of the RAM module, adding new opcodes, etc.
 - The Game of Life layer - [Hashlife](https://en.wikipedia.org/wiki/Hashlife)-specific optimization

 A more detailed description of the optimizations done in this project is available in the [Implementation Details](#implementation-details) section.